Constantin E. Sekeris: Career

 In addition to his long-term directorship of the Institute of Biological Research at the National Hellenic Research Foundation, Sekeris was involved in science administration both in Greece and abroad.
 He was a member of the Greek Research Council and acted as the Chief Executive Officer of the National Hellenic Research Foundation.
 Among different honours that he received during his career one should mention his election to the European Molecular Biology Organization (EMBO) and the European Academy of Sciences.
 After leaving Germany he was made an Honorary Professor of Cell Biology at the Science Faculty of Heidelberg University.

 Family

 Sekeris was a direct descendant of Panagiotis Sekeris, a merchant and ship owner who lived in Constantinople in the early 19th century and co-founded the Filiki Eteria (a secret society aiming to overthrow the Ottoman rule in Greece), and who spent his entire wealth financing this process.
-Sekeris married Lioka (Kalliope), born Platsouka (passed away in 1997) and then Evi, born Protopappa.
+Sekeris married Lioka (Kalliope), born Platsouka (died in 1997) and then Evi, born Protopappa.
 He was survived by one son, Evangelos a member of the Hellenic Diplomatic Corps, three grandchildren (Kalliope, Katherine and Constantine) and his three siblings, two brothers (Giorgos and Thanassis) and one sister (Kalliope).